8 min read

 These candidate related tags are then reviewed to check whether they are valid according to different filters (i.e. blacklists, duplicity, etc.), resulting in a list of final Related Tags that is ready to go.

-Curated related tags are created manually by the commerce merchandiser in the Empatht Platform Playboard and sent to the Beacon microservice to be stored with the organic related tags.
-When the shopper performs a search in the frontend, Empathy Platform Interface X calls the Beacon API to retrieve a list of organic and curated related tags associated with the query, displaying them in the commerce store after the initial search.
+Curated related tags are created manually by the commerce merchandiser in the Playboard and sent to the Beacon microservice to be stored with the organic related tags.
+When the shopper performs a search in the search UI, Empathy Platform Interface X calls the Beacon API to retrieve a list of organic and curated related tags associated with the query, displaying them in the commerce store after the initial search.

 warning